mike123404/spammer/readme.txt

-you need to install pyautogui and colorama: pip install pyautogui pip install colorama
+you can install the required libraries running setup.py else you need to install pyautogui and colorama: pip install pyautogui pip install colorama